Imagine the following scenario:

 Most German learners spend the majority of their time on the 80% of language acquisition: understanding and being understood.
 Yet, there is a stage past that where it’s more about refinement and polishing than amassing more knowledge.

-In the following article, we will have a look at how to get closer to that scenario.
+In the following article, we will have a look at other tips and techniques that will bring you closer to sounding like a native.
 So change your name to Hans, put on your Lederhosen and get ready to fake being German.

 What Makes a German Accent?